Reinforcement Learning

 During the Q-learning update, maximize over some exploration function instead of Q-values:

-- $k$ is a constant determining the degree of exploration.
+- is a constant determining the degree of exploration.
 Decrease towards 0 over time to decrease the amount of exploration being done.